How to Fix Windows Update Error 0x800f0900?

 Windows Update Error 0x800f0900

-2. Once you’re inside the Microsoft Update Catalog, use the search function in the right corner of the screen to search for the update that’s triggering the 0x800f0900 error.
-Just type or paste the problematic update and press Enter to initiate the search.
+2. Once on the Microsoft Update Catalog page, use the search box in the top right corner to search for the update giving you the 0x800f0900 error.
+Type in or paste the update code and press Enter.

 Searching for the update that you want to install manually

-Note: Most affected users have confirmed that the problem only occurs with the KB4464218 cumulative update.
+Note: Most users report this problem with the KB4464218 cumulative update.

 Choosing the right Windows Update